bzotto/evernote-sdk-ios/README.md

 		</dict>
 	</array>

-### Add the header file to any file that uses the Evernote SDK
+### Add the standard header file to any file that uses the Evernote SDK

     #import <ENSDK/ENSDK.h>

 ### Modify your AppDelegate

-First you set up the ENSession, configuring it with your consumer key and secret.
+First you set up the `ENSession`, configuring it with your consumer key and secret.

-The SDK supports the Yinxiang Biji (Evernote China) service by default.
-Please make sure your consumer key has been [activated](http://dev.evernote.com/support/) for the China service.

 Do something like this in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.